Twilio’s New Research on AI Usage

 Generation Correlation: Gen Z Says Bring on AI

-Twilio also found that consumer opinions on AI differ drastically by generation.
+Twilio Segment also found that consumer opinions on AI differ drastically by generation.
 Gen Z is the demographic group currently growing into adult consumers — a major audience for businesses to keep in mind.

 According to the findings, 72% of Gen Z respondents said that personalization had a positive impact on their consumer experience, encouraging them to make repeat purchases.
 Wong noted that “just 15% of Gen Z are uncomfortable with AI being used to help brands personalize their experience, compared to 24% of Millennials, 34% Gen X, and 43% of Boomers.”